 But... today I am getting creative with wrapping paper and getting some of it out of my jumbled pile in the closet!

 Lets talk envelope liners to go with your DIY wedding invitations.
 These take a regular old envelope and turn it into something custom and luxurious.
-Each Download & Print invitation collection comes with a coordinating envelope liner template, but if you don't want to be all matchy-matchy or you choose a different size envelope to the templates we provide, making envelope liners is quick, easy, and definitely worth the effort.
+You can fancy up any of the designs in our Download & Print invitation collection.
+Making envelope liners is quick, easy, and definitely worth the effort.

 In this tutorial I'm making envelope liners out of wrapping paper as it's inexpensive, comes in large rolls, and can be found in every color and pattern under the sun.
 You can really have fun with it.
 However any paper as large as your envelopes will work.
 Sheet music, book pages, scrapbook paper, maps, photocopied pictures... if it can be printed on a sheet of paper you can use it.